MatthieuStigler/Misc/spatial/forest_cover_change/README.md

 ## Example 3: Hansen data in the Amazonas

-Data was process with rgee and is stored on:
+Data was process with rgee and own script in (https://github.com/MatthieuStigler/Misc/tree/master/spatial/rgee/rgee_hansen_forest) and was saved on github:

 ```r